 Although there is no known way to prevent macular degeneration, leading a healthy lifestyle can reduce your risk of developing AMD:

 - Do not smoke

 - Maintain a healthy diet that is high in fruits and vegetables and low in animal fat

 - Exercise regularly

 See your eye care professional regularly for dilated eye exams.

-American Academy of Ophthalmology Retina/Vitreous Panel, Hoskins Center for Quality Eye Care.
-Preferred Practice Pattern Guidelines.
-Age-related macular degeneration.
+American Academy of Ophthalmology website.
+Retina/Vitreous Committee, Hoskins Center for Quality Eye Care.
+Preferred Practice Pattern Guideline.
+Age-related macular degeneration PPP 2019.